-Dialectical Behavioral Therapy is a type of cognitive-behavioral therapy that focuses on teaching individuals how to live/cope in the moment, develop healthy ways to cope with emotions and stress, regulate their emotions, and improve their relationships with others.
-The theory behind the approach is that some people are prone to react in a more intense and out-of-the-ordinary manner toward certain emotional situations.
+Dialectical Behavioral Therapy is a type of cognitive-behavioral therapy that focuses on teaching individuals how to live/cope at the moment, develop healthy ways to cope with emotions and stress, regulate their emotions, and improve their relationships with others.
+The theory behind the approach is that some people are prone to react more intensely and out of the ordinary toward certain emotional situations.

-DBT has also shown effectiveness for Substance Abusers, which incorporates concepts and modalities designed to promote abstinence and to reduce the length and adverse impact of relapses.
-Among these are dialectical abstinence, “clear mind,” and attachment strategies.
-Several randomized clinical trials have found that DBT for Substance Abusers decreased substance abuse in patients with borderline personality disorder.
+DBT has also shown effectiveness for Substance Abusers, which incorporates concepts and modalities designed to promote abstinence and reduce the length and adverse impact of relapses.
+Dialectical abstinence, “clear mind,” and attachment strategies.
+Several randomized clinical trials have found that DBT for Substance Abusers decreased substance abuse in patients with a borderline personality disorder.
 The treatment also may be helpful for patients who have other severe disorders co-occurring with SUDs or who have not responded to other evidence-based SUD therapies.

 The Master Center offers weekly DBT Group Therapy sessions, following an 8-week format, during which people learn skills from one of four different modules: interpersonal effectiveness, distress tolerance/reality acceptance skills, emotion regulation, and mindfulness skills.